 b.
 You'll need to use Outlook 2013 (with the latest CU patches) or Outlook 2016.

 Enable MFA for all extranet access.
 This gives you added protection for any extranet access.

 a.
 If you have Azure AD premium, use Azure AD Conditional Access policies to control this.
 This is better than implementing the rules at AD FS.
 This is because modern client apps are enforced on a more frequent basis.
 This occurs, at Azure AD, when requesting a new access token (typically every hour) using a refresh token.

 b.
-If you don't have Azure AD premium or have additional apps on AD FS that you allow internet based access, implement MFA (Can be Azure MFA as well on AD FS 2016) and do a global MFA policy for all extranet access.
+If you don't have Azure AD premium or have additional apps on AD FS that you allow internet based access, implement Azure AD Multi-Factor Authentication and configure a global multi-factor authentication policy for all extranet access.

 Move to Window 10 and use Hello For Business.

-For other devices, if on AD FS 2016, you can use Azure MFA OTP as the first factor and password as the 2nd factor.
+For other devices, if on AD FS 2016, you can use Azure AD Multi-Factor Authentication OTP as the first factor and password as the 2nd factor.

 For mobile devices, if you only allow MDM managed devices, you can use Certificates to log the user in.

 If the AD FS environment is under active attack, the following steps should be implemented at the earliest:

 - Disable username and password endpoints in AD FS and require everyone to use a VPN to get access or be inside your network.
 This requires you to have step Level 2 #1a completed.
 Otherwise, all internal Outlook requests will still be routed via the cloud via EXO proxy auth.